logicxd/TicTacToeAI/README.md

 All possible moves w/ checks for winner  | 549,945 | 9 s| 0 s | 0 s
 Alpha-Beta pruning | 111,000 | 0 s | 1.5 s | 0.4 s

-### Scoring the Bot
+## Scoring the Bot

 ![Scoring picture](https://cloud.githubusercontent.com/assets/12219300/17835933/80bf37bc-6736-11e6-9aca-f5612ccd4573.jpg)

 Photo taken from http://users.sussex.ac.uk/~christ/crs/kr-ist/lec05a.html

-We used a tree where each depth represents a move made on the board.
-The scores are calculated at the leaf nodes when the game ends, and then are passed to the parents all the way to the root.
-If the bot wins, then a score of 1 is returned, a score of -1 for losing, and 0 for a tie.
+We have a tree where each depth represents a move made on the board.
+The scores are calculated at the leaf nodes when the game ends, returning a score of 1 if the bot wins, 0 for a tie, and -1 for a loss.
+Then the scores are passed to the parents until it reached the root node.

 ##### ~~Average Score~~

 (insert picture of the bot's error)

 The first idea was to select the highest average scores from the children nodes to get the best possible chance of winning.
 The idea was that the children with the higher average score will lead to higher chance of winning.
+While this is true, **it didn't create an unbeatable Tic-Tac-Toe**.
+It made the bot too focused on selecting the moves that leads it to higher chances of victory.
+What this means is that, even if the opponent is about to win in the next turn, the bot will continue to go towards a move where it *CAN* lead to higher chances of winning instead of blocking.
-However, this will not work with Tic-Tac-Toe.
-It made the bot too focused on going towards the higher possible moves towards victory that it did not care to block opponent's.
-With this, the bot was not unbeatable as we wanted it to be.
+Because the bot doesn't block the opponent's moves, the bot often loses and was not unbeatable as we wanted it to be.

-##### Minimax Score
+##### MiniMax Score

-Minimax is the idea of minimizing the opponent's maximum score.
+MiniMax is the idea of minimizing the opponent's maximum score.
 So the bot will pick a move that will give the opponent the lowest score possible.
-By using this method, the bot will continuously block the opponent's moves if it leads them to vicotry while also going for any possible victories.
-As a result, using the Minimax algorithm allowed us to create an unbeatable bot in Tic-Tac-Toe.
+By using this method, the bot will continuously block the opponent's moves, preventing them from winning, while also going for any possible victories.
+As a result, using the MiniMax algorithm allowed us to create an unbeatable bot in Tic-Tac-Toe.

+How MiniMax works is that, at every bot's turn, the bot will pick the child node with the lowest score.
+Now the thing is that the child node's scores are the opponent's scores.
+And how does the opponent pick the scores?
+The opponent picks the biggest score from it's child nodes.

 ##### Alpha-Beta Pruning

 Alpha-Beta pruning is a way of reducing the amount of search by not exploring the child nodes that will never be searched.
-This is done by having two variables given the names *alpha* and *beta* to keep track of scores for alpha-cutoff and beta-cutoff.
+This is done by having two variables with given names *alpha* and *beta* to keep track of scores for alpha-cutoff and beta-cutoff.
 Chris Thronton explains in [his lecture](http://users.sussex.ac.uk/%7Echrist/crs/kr-ist/lec05a.html):
 > * Applying an **alpha-cutoff** means we stop search of a particular branch because we see that we already have a better opportunity elsewhere.
 > * Applying a **beta-cutoff** means we stop search of a particular branch because we see that the opponent already has a better opportunity elsewhere.

+So where does Alpha-Beta pruning come in?
+So let's say it's the bot's turn.
+It will populate the first child node, call it `A`, and get it's score.
+Next, it will have to find the score for the second child, call it `B`.
+Now the node `B` is the opponent's turn so it wants to pick the biggest score.
+We look at each child node of `B` and compare it with the score from `A`.
+If any child of node `B` is bigger than the score from `A`, then we stop exploring node `B` because we know we would never visit node `B` as node `A` has a lower score.

 ---